New York City To Implement ‘Stay Safe And Stay Open’ Initiative, Doubling Testing For COVID-19 In Schools – Gadget Clock

 New Yorkers that spoke to CBS2 said they are embracing the change.

-“I think it’s very reasonable, because we have to live with this for now on,” said Marge Kelly of Chelsea.
+“I think it’s very reasonable, I do, because we have to live with this for now on,” said Marge Kelly of Chelsea.

 Flight Cancellations Continue To Pile Up Due To Staffing Shortages